“You never lose in business. Either you win or you learn.”

 “Leadership to me is about mentoring and supporting people to recognise their full potential.”

 And that’s exactly what the luxury powerhouse will be doing when she sits down as one of the inspiring judges for The CEO Magazine’s 2021 Executive of the Year Awards.

 “2021 is the year to celebrate the brave.” – Lynette Phillips

-Not one but three top CEOs in Australia will be crowned in 2021 – a first in the Awards’ 10-year history.
+Not one but two top CEOs in Australia will be crowned in 2021 – a first in the Awards’ 10-year history.

 “There is no denying that 2020 was really a year like no other,” Lynette shares.
 “It presented the opportunity to rethink, reset and innovate the way we collectively do business in a digitally accelerated paradigm.